Qui peut vivre sans amour?: Commercial performance

-"Qui peut vivre sans amour?" debuted on the Canadian Adult Contemporary Chart in late March 2013 and on the Belgian Wallonia Ultratip Chart in mid-April 2013.
-The song peaked at number twelve on the Belgian Wallonia Ultratip Chart and number forty-one on the Canadian Adult Contemporary Chart.
+"Qui peut vivre sans amour?" entered the Canadian Adult Contemporary Chart in late March 2013 and appeared on Belgium's Wallonia Ultratip Chart in mid‑April 2013.
+The song reached number 12 on the Wallonia Ultratip Chart and number 41 on the Canadian Adult Contemporary Chart.
 In Quebec, it peaked at number seven.

 Music video

 The music video for "Qui peut vivre sans amour?" was directed by Thierry Vergnes and filmed in Las Vegas on 18 March 2013.
-Vergnes already directed clips for two previous singles form Sans attendre: "Parler à mon père" and "Le miracle".
-The video for "Qui peut vivre sans amour?" premiered on 19 April 2013.
-It received positive reviews from music critics, who noted that the video is better than the previous two from Sans attendre.
-It shows several pairs of dancers who, through choreography, mimic different situations that lovers may face one day.
+Vergnes had previously directed the videos for two earlier singles from Sans attendre: "Parler à mon père" and "Le miracle".
+The video premiered on 19 April 2013.
+Critics responded positively, noting that it was stronger than the previous two videos from Sans attendre.
+The video presents several pairs of dancers who use choreography to depict different situations that lovers may encounter.

 Live performances

-Dion performed the song during two French television specials: Céline Dion, Le grand show on 24 November 2012 and We Love Céline on 20 December 2012.
-The song was also performed during the Céline... une seule fois concert in Quebec City on 27 July 2013, as well as the Sans attendre Tour later that year; the former performance was included in the Céline une seule fois / Live 2013 CD/DVD.
-Celine Dion also performed this song during her Summer Tour 2016.
+Dion performed "Qui peut vivre sans amour?" during two French television specials: Céline Dion, Le grand show on 24 November 2012 and We Love Céline on 20 December 2012.
+She also performed the song during the Céline... une seule fois concert in Quebec City on 27 July 2013 and throughout the Sans attendre Tour later that year; the Quebec City performance was included on the Céline une seule fois / Live 2013 CD/DVD.
+Dion later included "Qui peut vivre sans amour?" in the set list of her Summer Tour 2016.